z-korp/daydreams/examples/v1/mcp/mcp-agent-README.md

 1. How to set up the MCP extension with a server configuration
 2. How to connect to an MCP server using stdio transport
-3. How to create a custom action that uses MCP server resources
+3. How to create a custom action that uses MCP server capabilities
-4. How to list and read resources from an MCP server
+4. How to interact with MCP server resources and tools

 ## How It Works